miguelriemoliveira/OptimizationUtils/README.md

                     setter=partial(setDogWeightOrHeight, property='height'))
 ```

 It is also possible to define groups of parameters, which are parameters that share the same getter and setter.
-One typical example of a group of parameters is a pose, which contains variables for hte translation and rotation components.
+One typical example of a group of parameters is a pose, which contains variables for the translation and rotation components.
 Lets define a group of parameters for the cat:

 ```python
 def getCatWeightAndHeight(data):